Allen & Overy values your privacy and cares about the way in which your personal information is treated.

 How we obtain your personal information

-- We collect your personal information while monitoring our technology tools and services, including our websites and email communications sent to and from Allen & Overy
+- We collect your personal information while monitoring and analysing our technology tools and services, including our website, email and other communications sent to and from Allen & Overy

-- We gather information about you when you provide it to us, or interact with us directly, for instance engaging with our staff or registering on one of our digital platforms or applications
+- We gather information about you when you provide it to us, or interact with us directly, for instance engaging with our staff or registering on one of our digital platforms, applications or training courses

 How we use your personal information

-- To provide and improve this website, including auditing and monitoring its use
+- To provide and improve this website, including auditing and monitoring its use, and ensure content is provided in the most effective way for you and the devices you are using

-- To provide and improve our services to you and to our clients, including handling the personal information of others on behalf of our clients
+- To provide and improve our services to you and to our clients, including handling the personal information of others on behalf of our clients, and to monitor compliance with our policies and standards

 - To provide information requested by you

-- To promote our services, including sending legal updates, publications and details of events
+- To promote our services, including sending legal and business updates, publications and details of events

-- To manage and administer our relationship with you and our clients
+- To manage and administer our business and our relationship with you and our clients

-- To fulfil our legal, regulatory and risk management obligations, including establishing, exercising or defending legal claims
+- To fulfil our legal, regulatory and risk management obligations, including establishing, exercising or defending legal claims, complying with our legal obligations, preventing crime or fraud and protecting the rights of third parties

 Use of Allen & Overy website